 These are my notes from a seminar that I audited with dog trainer Michele Pouliot.

 Seminar Snippets: Details Matter! — A guest post I wrote for the DCTC blog with general notes from the seminar.
 This post covers clean training, reward placement, planning, equipment choices, and higher-value rewards.

 Training for Performance — All about dog sports and how to make sure your practice sessions support your performance goals.

 Would you bet me fifty dollars? — All about how and when to raise criteria during training.

-These are my notes from the 2013 ClickerExpo.
+These are some of my notes from the 2013 ClickerExpo.
 This was ClickerExpo’s 10th anniversary!
-Please check back, more notes will be posted soon.

 Michele Pouliot — Better, Faster, Smarter: Competition Training with Platforms